Mitchell Vande Sompel

-Mitchell Vande Sompel (born February 11, 1997) is a Canadian professional ice hockey defenceman currently playing for the Colorado Eagles in the American Hockey League (AHL).
+Mitchell Vande Sompel (born February 11, 1997) is a Canadian professional ice hockey defenceman for the Charlotte Checkers in the American Hockey League (AHL).
 He was selected by the New York Islanders, 82nd overall, in the 2015 NHL Entry Draft.

 Playing career

 Junior

 Vande Sompel played as a youth within the London Jr. Knights program and the London Nationals of the Greater Ontario Junior Hockey League (GOJHL) before he was selected 14th overall in the 2013 OHL Priority Selection by the Oshawa Generals.
 He made an immediate impact playing major junior in the Ontario Hockey League with the Generals in the 2013–14 season, earning a place in the First All-Rookie Team after contributing offensively from the blueline with 5 goals and 20 assists through 47 regular season games.

 In the 2014–15 season, Vande Sompel assuming the top-pairing role with the Generals, recorded his career highs with 51 assists and 63 points through just 58 regular season games.
 In the post-season he helped Oshawa win the 2015 OHL title and Memorial Cup championship.

 Off the back of his successful season, Vande Sompel was selected in the third-round, 82nd overall, by the New York Islanders of the 2015 NHL Entry Draft.
 He was later signed to a three-year, entry-level contact with the Islanders on October 12, 2016.

 During his fourth and final junior season, Vande Sompel was traded by the Generals to his hometown London Knights midway through the 2016–17 season.
 He totalled 20 goals through 67 regular season games, which ranked second among OHL defensemen.